jselfridge/Libraries/MatLib/README.md

 The primary intention is to keep this as a static library which can be referenced throughout multiple projects.
 The command:

-      ar -cvq libMat.a *.o
+      ar -cvq libmat.a *.o

 is run in the <code>makefile</code>, which generates a static library that can be included in other projects.

 <!--
-    MatProp   - Properties of a matrix
+    matProp   - Properties of a matrix
-    MatDecomp - Useful matrix decompositions
+    matDecomp - Useful matrix decompositions
 -->